 W3RJ, OP Rich, QTH Pennsylvania, more then 6500 km long distance from portable QTH, near to Klinovec mountain (JO60LJ).
 Duration of whole early morning's QSO was about 30 minutes, because of waiting for signal conditions.
 Thanks to Rich's patience can be QSO satisfactory done.
 My antenna was LW 40 metres, 3 metres above ground only.

 SW80+ from K1SWL.
-I gets the kit shortly before Christmas and i started build this immediately.
+I gets the kit shortly before Christmas and I started build it immediately.
 I was very surprise about good quality of PCB.
-It was so pleasure for me, holds a solder after more then 10 years.
+It was so pleasure for me, holds the solder after more then 10 years.

 After mechanical and wiring complete and short and easy setting i was ON AIR.
 Very sensitive and immune RX with suitable selectivity (it is good feature to hear thinly other stations several hundreds Herz around QRG, except operating QRG which is ringing).
 Stable and clear TX signal with excellent monitoring of keying including BK.
 There are the main attributes of this small radio wonder.

 Created by OK1DUB